Plantain is a useful herb that is often considered a weed by most people.

 Externally, Plantain has been used for insect and snake bites, and as a remedy for rashes and cuts.
 I use it in making my Homemade Healing Salve, which we use as a natural antibiotic ointment on cuts and bruises.

-The natural antibacterial and anti-inflammatory properties of plantain leaf make it great for healing wounds, and for itching or pain associated with skin problems.
-A tea made from Plantain leaf can be sprayed on mosquito bites to ease the itch.
+Its natural antibacterial and anti-inflammatory properties make it great for speeding recover of wounds, and for itching or pain associated with skin problems.
+A tea made from the leaf leaf can be sprayed on mosquito bites to ease the itch.

 From Mountain Rose Herbs: